-Summary.
-From the early 1980s to the mid 2000s, there were robust pressures for low-skilled immigration in the United States.
-U.S. incomes for low-skilled workers far exceeded those in migrant-sending nations, the U.S. macroeconomy was considerably more stable than Latin America's, and enforcement against illegal entry, while not entirely lax, permitted large inflows to occur.
+From the early 1980s to the mid-2000s, there were robust pressures for low-skilled immigration in the United States.
+U.S. incomes for low-skilled workers far exceeded those in migrant-sending nations; the U.S. macroeconomy was considerably more stable than Latin America's; and enforcement against illegal entry, though not entirely lax, permitted large inflows to occur.
 These conditions changed abruptly after the Great Recession.
 Gaps in the level and volatility of income between the United States and migrant-sending nations have compressed, while there has been an extensive buildup in U.S. immigration enforcement.
-Despite these recent changes in the pattern of relative income growth, it appears to be changes in relative labor-supply growth that have mattered most for current trends in U.S. immigration.
+Despite these recent changes in the pattern of relative income growth, it appears that changes in relative labor supply growth have mattered the most for current trends in U.S. immigration.